Frequently Asked Questions

 Q. How do I apply for election employment?

 A. The returning officer for each electoral district is responsible for hiring all workers needed during an election for their district.
-Generally workers must be qualified to vote, but 16 and 17 year olds can work at some election jobs.
-An election officer cannot be a close relative (spouse, parent, child, or brother or sister) of any candidate or candidate’s spouse.
+Generally workers must be qualified to vote, but 16 and 17 year olds can work at some election jobs with their school’s permission.

 Q. How much do we get paid to work at a polling station?